Regional 2 West Midlands

 Regional 2 Midlands West is an English level 6 rugby union league for rugby clubs in the western region of the Midlands.
 It includes sides from Birmingham, Herefordshire, Shropshire, Staffordshire, Warwickshire, the West Midlands, Worcestershire and occasionally Cheshire, Derbyshire, Leicestershire and Oxfordshire.
 When this division began in 1987 it was known as Midlands 2 West, and has been restructured several times, most notably as a single division known as Midlands 2 between 1992 and 2000.
 It has been called Regional 2 Midlands West since 2022–23.
 The 2024–25 champions are Newent.

+2026-27

+Departing were Moseley Oak, promoted to Regional 1 Midlands while Stratford-upon-Avon (11th) and Old Halesonians (12th) were relegated.

+A week ahead of the new season, Edwardians (6th in 2025-26) announced they were withdrawing from the league due to "unforeseen circumstances" and instead would take the place of their 2XV in Counties 4 Midlands West (South East).